Elementary

 7. What will students do in their intervention time?

-Students will receive tailored, in-depth, instruction in targeted skills based on the data provided by classroom teachers and formal evaluations.
-Students will continually be formally and informally assessed to adjust instruction as needed.
+Students will receive tailored, in-depth, instruction that targets reading skills based on the data provided by classroom teachers and formal evaluations.

 8. How long will my student qualify for intervention?

 Students will continue to receive intervention as long as there is an academic need.
-Our interventionist will work with parents and teachers to determine if a student is ready to be dismissed.
+Our interventionists will work with parents and teachers to determine if a student is ready to be dismissed.

-9. How does the classroom teacher and interventionist work together?
+9. How do the classroom teacher and interventionists work together?

-Our academic interventionist and classroom teachers are committed to a cohesive approach to addressing students’ academic needs.
+Our academic interventionists and classroom teachers are committed to a cohesive approach to addressing students’ academic needs.
 We believe this will enhance the overall learning experience for all students.
 Our team will collaborate closely to monitor student growth and student needs.
-They will work together by sharing data, customizing plans for both interventions and the classroom, share progress monitoring, and allocate resources to address learning needs inside and out of the classroom.

 10. If my child doesn’t have an academic need, but does have a disability such as ADHD, Autism, or Executive Functioning needs, can they still qualify for an accommodation plan?

 Yes.
 If a student has a qualifying diagnosis and shows a need for classroom or testing accommodations, they are eligible for an accommodation plan.
-Please reach out to our interventionist or your school principal if you feel your child may qualify for an accommodation plan.
+Please reach out to your school principal if you feel your child may qualify for an accommodation plan.

 11. When do I reach out to the classroom teacher vs interventionist?

-Reach out to April Walker, academic interventionist, if you have a question about interventions or accommodation plans.
+Reach out to your child’s academic interventionist if you have a question about interventions.
 If you have questions about a student struggling with a specific class assignment or homework, please contact the classroom teacher.